STOP PRESS! Tuesday 23rd May: Enford Street Closure for Play Street Event

 - We have joined up with a local residents’ group and will be monitoring the air quality in different parts of our building for a month, so that we can work out the best areas for children to work and play in

-- We are talking to our neighbours and starting to raise money for living walls to go around our site
+- We are talking to our neighbours, and local businesses, and we are starting to raise money for living walls and/or plants which will help shleter our school from pollution

 We are asking parents and friends of St Mary’s to contribute house plants from NASA’s suggested list, to make the air inside our school much safer to breathe: